paulohecht/doodledroider/README.md

 I recommend using `python -m http.server 8000` or npm's `http-server` to start a web server.

 Have kids?
-Ask them to draw the ships, scan the art, and replace the images in the assets folder.
+Ask them to draw the ship and asteroids, scan the art, and replace the images in the assets folder.
 It's quite fun!